HenryLi-0/terminal-craft/logs/logs.md

 ![waw](</logs/images/03172025 - 2.png>)

 having a couple strange issues with lag or what not, so gonna try to fix that! it appears that clearing the screen is taking a bit, so thats interesting... anyways, good night! (wait hows it 2am already)

+# 3/18/2025

+was too tired lol, anyways, wrote lots of bits about the player camera, and theoretically the renderer, and world and stuff

+# 3/19/2025

+ok, last day to work on it, ready to work on it for the next three hours...

+ok, fixed the weird crashing by changing the camera projection matrix to 4x4 instead of 3x3, now its just a black screen...